liampc/liampc/README.md

 # Hello there, welcome to my github page!

-I am a self-taught web developer focusing on frontend development.
+I am a self-taught web developer with a focus on frontend development.
 I enjoy using the **HTML5, CSS3** and **JavaScrip**t core languages together with **SASS** and **React** in creating responsive web pages.